conradolandia/QDarkStyleSheet/docs/custom_palettes.rst

    Custom palettes cannot be used with ``qdarkstyle.load_stylesheet()``.
    This function only supports the built-in ``DarkPalette`` and ``LightPalette`` classes.

+   The function explicitly validates palette IDs and will exit with an error if you pass a custom palette with any ID other than 'dark' or 'light'.

    Custom palettes must be loaded by reading the generated QSS file directly.

 Creating a Custom Palette